KLFitter/KLFitter/README.md

 Before proceeding please make sure that you have a valid installation of ROOT on your system and that cmake is correctly configured (version 3.1 or higher is required).
 As cmake does fully automatised configuration, it is possible to build KLFitter and the BAT library simultaneously.
-BAT will be download during the cmake build process.
+BAT will be downloaded during the cmake build process.
 For doing so, please change into the KLFitter directory and then do: